School of Social Work (GRAD)

 Allison J. Metz (230), Child Welfare, Early Childhood, Implementation Science, Implementation Practice, Research on Evidence Use, The Role of Trust and Relationships in Evidence Use, The Role of Teams and Leadership in Public Systems

 Dean F. Duncan III (218), Human Trafficking, Child Welfare, Youth Aging Out of Foster Care, Management of Human Services Agencies, Research Methods, Community Collaboration

 Kirsten L. Kainz (105), Knowledge Exchange, Evidence Use, Causal Inference and Explanation, Quantitative Methods, Mixed Methods

-Virginia C. Strand (247), Complex Trauma in Children and Adolescents, Implementation Research Regarding Evidence-Based Trauma Treatment, Common Elements Research, Workforce Development in Behavioral Health and Child Welfare
+Virginia C. Strand (247), Complex Trauma in Children and Adolescents, Implementation Science, Common Elements Research, Workforce Development in Behavioral Health and Child Welfare

 David Ansong (082), Educational and Economic Disparities, Financial Capability and Asset Building, Child and Youth Well-Being